Sex Therapy

 Difficulties with arousal, orgasm, or sexual pain

-Sexuality after trauma, illness, or major life transitions
+Sexuality after trauma, illness, or major life changes

 Sex therapy doesn’t have to feel clinical.
 It can be a liberating space to name what you want, what you fear, and what you’ve been too afraid to ask for.